rohankumardubey/pyroscope/docs/sources/upgrade-guide/upgrade-to-v1.md

 OAuth was implemented with SQLite, which made sense when Pyroscope was a single binary, but no longer makes sense with the new distributed architecture.
 Transitioning to a new distributed architecture means that we had to drop support for OAuth.

-Going forwar, our recommendation is to use Grafana for visualizing your profiling data.
+Going forward, our recommendation is to use Grafana for visualizing your profiling data.
 Grafana 10 comes with a native support for Pyroscope and it supports OAuth and many other authentication methods.

 ## Community Call To Action